MediaMath/lambda-cron/README.md

 ### Lambda task

 It invokes an AWS lambda functions.
-The task definition must contains following keys
+The task definition must contains following keys:

 * **type**: *lambda*
 * **FunctionName**: Name of the lambda function to invoke (string)